cinger/boxd/boxd.local/README.md

 the (print) button takes the contents of the local store and places it in plaintext into a word wrapped div in a seperate html in a json format for ease in further storage andor manipulation

+### cont wishlist
+[] rule adder... perhaps just more basic building blocks, an if statement rule will go a long way, then if more than a certain number of games use the rule it gets hardcded for speed
+[] backword :: a better way to determine word split
+[] a security guaranteed way to sandbox rules to avoid foul play